pasqal-io/emulators/docs/advanced/resource_estimation.md

 As before, the two relevant computational steps are
 - Computing the baths
 - Applying the effective Hamiltonian
 In both cases, it will boil down to an exercise in complexity estimation of tensor network contractions.
-For simplicity, we will restrict to the worst case scenario in which the bond dimension $\chi$ always take the maximum allowed value.
+For simplicity, as before, we will restrict to the worst case scenario in which the bond dimension $\chi$ always take the maximum allowed value.
-Importantly, another significant contribution to the runtime can come from computing complex observables like two-point correlation functions, which here is not included.
+Importantly, another significant contribution to the runtime can come from computing complex observables like two-point correlation functions, which is not included here.

 ## Contribution from the baths

-Roughly, bath computation involves the represented tensor network contraction:
+Roughly, baths computation involves the represented tensor network contraction:

 <img src="../../benchmarks/figures/tdvp_complexity_bath.png">